 A coordinated group of activations and amenities—bookmarket, flower market, cafes, relandscaping—to rescue 1980s Bryant Park, the landmark open space then overrun by aggressive drug dealers.

-This early, seminal project, developed for The Parks Council in the early 1980s by James Sanders and Roy Strickland, was designed to revive Bryant Park, the landmark open space behind the New York Public Library that had become severely under-used due to aggressive drug dealers blocking its entrances and walkways.
+This seminal project, developed for The Parks Council in the early 1980s by James Sanders and Roy Strickland, was designed to revive Bryant Park, the landmark open space behind the New York Public Library that had become severely under-used due to aggressive drug dealers blocking its entrances and walkways.

 Editorial Board, New York Times